Mohanalavala/HealthApp/Contributions/Tejaswi - Individual 2/README.md

 ## Half Day 2

-Time allocated : 4hours = 1hour in class + 3 hours out of the class = Worth 300 points
+Time allocated : 4 hours = 1 hour in class + 3 hours out of the class = Worth 300 points

 - On the second Half-day,We had a client presentation.One of my team member presented PPT.
 - I noted client feedback.We team members joined a zoom meeting and discussed about requirement of metric system in screens based on feedback given by client.